 She continued, “The world needs to know that mental health matters.
 It’s just as important as your physical health, and I wish we could all acknowledge that, not just in words but through our actions.”

-While the push is localized to North America, it is hoped other countries will follow suit in widening the conversation and abolishing the stigma attached to mental illnesses.
-According to the CDC, suicide is the second leading cause of death in the Gen Z community, yet only 16% of all children receive mental health assistance in school.
-The numbers are staggering, but in a past interview Gomez noted it should not be normal.
+While the push is localised to North America, it is hoped other countries will follow suit in widening the conversation and abolishing the stigma attached to mental illnesses.
+According to the CDC, suicide is the second leading cause of death in the Gen Z community, and yet only 16% of all children receive mental health assistance in school.
+The numbers are staggering but in a past interview Gomez noted it should not be normal.

 “It’s not easy for anyone to be walking through what we’re walking through.
 It’s not normal, and it’s affecting people, specifically with mental health, and people who could have never thought about things they’re thinking about now.
 And it’s really confusing,” she said during a WarnerMedia’s virtual Television Critics Association press tour.